Automattic/host-partner-documentation/jetpack/jetpack-start-endpoints/plan-cancellation.md

 ### Request Parameters (/partner-cancel)
 - __plan__: A slug representing which plan or item to cancel.
 One of `free`, `personal`, `premium`, or `professional` for plans.
 For backups either `jetpack-backup-realtime` or `jetpack-backup-daily`.
 Note this is an optional parameter for Jetpack Plans (Personal, Premium, Professional) but required for cancelling standalone items including Jetpack backups.
 - __cancel-all__: Optional.
-If this option is set to true ALL purchased items provisioned by the calling partner for a given site URL will be cancelled.
+If this option is set to true, ALL purchased items provisioned by the calling partner for a given site URL will be cancelled.

 ### Query Parameters (/partner-cancel)